nichwall/issue_testing/.github/pull_request_template.md

 -->

 ## How have you tested this?
 <!--
-Please describe in detail how you tested your changes.
+Please describe in detail with reproducible steps how you tested your changes.
 -->

 ## Screenshots
 <!--
 If your PR includes any changes to the web client, please include screenshots or a video from before and after your changes.
 -->